-“In 2010 researchers at University of California, San Francisco published a study that examined thousands of internal industry documents obtained as part of a number of legal settlements in the 1990s.
-These documents which were turned over to the courts by the corporations involved, revealed the strategies they used to manipulate research and influence the scientific community and regulatory agencies.
+“In 2010 researchers at University of California, San Francisco published a study.
+One that examined thousands of internal industry documents. obtained as part of a number of legal settlements in the 1990s.
+These documents, which were turned over to the courts by the corporations involved, revealed the strategies they used to manipulate research.
+And influence the scientific community and regulatory agencies.
 The paper outlined six main manipulative techniques:

 1) Manipulate research to get predetermined results

 2) Fund and publish research that supports industry interests

 4) Discredit researchers and research that do not support the industry’s interests